quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 # Concrete Event Types and Event Schema {#event-types-and-schema}

-Concrete event types belong to event categories, both defined by event schema.
+Concrete event types belong to event categories, both contained in event schema.

-A single event schema can define a new namespace, or extend an existing namespace with new categories.
+A single event schema can either define a new namespace, or extend an existing namespace with new categories.
 New namespaces MUST be registered using a non-empty namespace identifier text identifier using only characters in the unreserved range; see {{Section 2.3 of RFC3986}}.
 Namespace are mutable and MAY be extended with categories.

 Event categories MUST belong to a single event namespace.
-They MUST have a registered non-empty globally-unique text identifier only characters in the URI unreserved range; see {{Section 2.3 of RFC3986}}.
-They MUST have a single URI
-{{RFC3986}} that MUST be absolute.
+They MUST have a registered non-empty globally-unique text identifier using only characters in the URI unreserved range; see {{Section 2.3 of RFC3986}}.
+They MUST have a single URI {{RFC3986}} that MUST be absolute.
 The URI MUST include the namespace identifier.
 The URI MUST include the category identifer using a fragment identifier (characters after a "#" in the URI).
 Event categories are immutable and MUST NOT be extended with events.

-Registration guidance and requirements is provided in {{event-schema-reg}}.
+Registration guidance and requirement for category URIs are provided in {{event-schema-reg}}.

-Concrete events MAY extend any part of the abstract Event class, including extending the "data" field ({{data-field}}) of adding custom fields.

 Concrete event types MUST belong to a single event category and MUST have a non-empty name of type `text`.